-AstraZeneca Clinical Trail Report Increases Overall Survival in NSCLC
+AstraZeneca Clinical Trial Report Increases Overall Survival in NSCLC

-Positive results from two recent clinical Phase III AstraZeneca trials, are providing hope for NSCLC patients.
+Positive results from two recent clinical Phase III AstraZeneca trials are providing hope for NSCLC patients.
 A Phase III ADAURA trial showed Tagrisso (osimertinib) and Infinzi (durvalumab) boosting overall survival (OS) as an adjuvant treatment for early non-small cell lung cancer (NSCLC) after curative resection.
-The results show that Imfinzi-based treatment before and after surgery significantly increases the time patients live without cancer recurrence or progression.
+These good news results show that Imfinzi-based treatment before and after surgery significantly increases the time patients live without cancer recurrence or progression.

 AstraZeneca Imfinzi (Durvalumab) Clinical Trial

 The AEGEAN Phase III, placebo-controlled trial showed positive high-level results when combined with neoadjuvant therapy before surgery and as an adjuvant monotherapy after surgery, improved event-free survival (EFS), and earned success in early NSCLC.

 So what does this mean?

 Adjuvant therapy refers to additional cancer treatment that will be given to the patient alongside the primary treatment to lower the recurrence rate of lung cancer.
 Medical professionals give neoadjuvant therapy to the patient as a first step to shrink the tumor before the primary treatment, which is typically surgery.
 Monotherapy uses one type of cancer treatment to shrink the tumor and the AstraZeneca durvalumab drug, more commonly known as Imfinzi, can be used with or without other treatment types at any time period of the cancer treatment journey to increase the patient’s life expectancy and remission chances without recurrence or tumor progression.